Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Superfluid and droplet phase

 The agreement between eGPE-M and PIMC is further supported by the fidelity metric $\mathcal{F}_j$ in Fig.~\ref{fig:superfluid}(b).
 The slight dip in $\mathcal{F}_j$ near the transition point (though it remains close to unity) reflects a small discrepancy in the predicted location of the phase boundary.
 Representative density profiles are shown in Figs.~\ref{fig:superfluid}(c)-(h), illustrating a low-density superfluid and a high-density droplet, with particularly striking agreement in the column density profiles.

-We now turn to the case $\delta = 5$, where dipolar interactions are significantly stronger with $a_\text{dd} = 52.6$nm.
+We now turn to the case $a_\text{dd} = 9.82\times 10^{-2}a_\perp = 2.4R_\Omega$, corresponding to smaller detuning, where dipolar interactions are significantly stronger.
 Here, the region with positive $a_s$ is restricted to $\xi \in [0, 15]^\circ$.
 The corresponding results are shown in Fig.~\ref{fig:superfluid2}.
-In this regime, the eGPE-M without the quantum fluctuation term always leads to a collapse of the solution, highlighting the critical role of quantum fluctuations in stabilizing the gas.
-Despite the increased interaction strength---where $\edd$ spans from 3.5 to 30---the agreement between eGPE-M and PIMC remains remarkably good, and the condensate widths exhibit the same qualitative trend across ellipticity as found with $\delta=7$, and the fidelity $\mathcal{F}_j$ consistently exceeds 0.93.
-Even in the case of large $\xi = 13.5^\circ$ as shown in (d), the peak density is $n_\text{peak}=1.4\times10^{20}$m$^{-3}$ and the diluteness parameter is $n_\text{peak}a_\text{dd}^3 \approx 0.02$, still much smaller than unity.
+In this regime, the eGPE-M without quantum fluctuations (setting $\eta_\text{QF}=0$) always leads to a collapse of the solution, highlighting the critical role of quantum fluctuations in stabilizing the gas.
+Despite the increased interaction strength---where $\edd$ spans from 3.5 to 30---the agreement between eGPE-M and PIMC remains remarkably good, and the condensate widths exhibit the same qualitative trend across ellipticity as found with $a_\text{dd} = 5.11\times 10^{-2}a_\perp$, and the fidelity $\mathcal{F}_j$ consistently exceeds 0.93.
+Even in the case of large $\xi = 13.5^\circ$ as shown in (d), the peak density is $n_\text{peak}a_\perp^3=171.9$ and the diluteness parameter is $n_\text{peak}a_\text{dd}^3 \approx 0.16$, still smaller than unity.
 Unlike the previous case, however, even for relatively small values such as $\xi = 4.5^\circ$, the condensate becomes notably elongated along the $y$-axis.
 As shown in Fig.~\ref{fig:superfluid2}(g) and (h), at $\xi = 13.5^\circ$ the system forms a narrow, cigar-shaped droplet.
-Finally, we note that at smaller $\delta$ the state is always a liquid droplet, as has been discussed in previous theoretical works for circularly polarized SMS~\cite{langen2025dipolar,boudjemaa2025nonequilibrium}.
+Finally, we note that at larger $a_\mathrm{dd}$ the state is always a liquid droplet, as has been discussed in previous theoretical works for circularly polarized SMS~\cite{langen2025dipolar,boudjemaa2025nonequilibrium}.